shreyash-chonkie/mastra/stores/turbopuffer/README.md

 - `connectionIdleTimeout`: Socket idle timeout, in ms (default: 60_000)
 - `warmConnections`: Number of connections to open initially (default: 0)
 - `compression`: Whether to compress requests and accept compressed responses (default: true)
+- `schemaConfigForIndex`: A function that returns a Turbopuffer schema config for an index (default: undefined).

 ## Related Links